ZSDcode/AdventOfCode2024/README.md

 # AdventOfCode2024
-My attempts to solve advent of code problems in Javascript!
+My attempts to solve advent of code problems in Python!